Reece-Reklai/camera_dashboard_go_version/README.md

 # Camera Dashboard

-A high-performance multi-camera monitoring system for Raspberry Pi, designed for vehicle use (rear camera, blind spot monitoring).
+Opencode Driven: A high-performance multi-camera monitoring system for Raspberry Pi, designed for vehicle use (rear camera, blind spot monitoring).
 Built with Go and the Fyne GUI framework.

 ## Features